Orasund/Orasund.github.io/markdown/2023-04-03-Watching-The-Functional-Programmers-Toolkit.md

+# Watching: The Functional Programmers Toolkit

 https://www.youtube.com/watch?v=Nrp_LZ-XGsY

 In this talk: Monoid, Functor, Monad, Applicative

-# Core principles of FP
+## Core principles of FP

 * Functions are things
 * Composition is used everywhere

-# Functions are things
+## Functions are things

 Tunnel: Something goes in, something does out. (even functions)